 - paraphrased from Lev 26

 The common loaf has become profoundly unsatisfying and worse very unhealthy.
 Into this environment of negativity the real bread movement was born.
-Small corner-shop bakers were encouraged and supported to once again produce nutritious, tasty slices that would promote wellbeing and that the general public actually enjoyed.
+Small corner-shop bakers were encouraged and supported to once again produce nutritious, tasty slices that would promote wellbeing; and that the general public actually enjoyed.

-The problem of course is that the industry is putting a huge amount of energy into promoting food that is made using refined grains; that's where the profit is.
-It then becomes tasteless so they add large amounts of sugar, fat and salt; a triple whammy of poor health.
+The problem of course is that the industry is putting a huge amount of energy into promoting food that is made using refined grains.
+That's where the profit is; in similar vein, cornflakes costs more than ten times wholesome grits.
+We have been duped.
+After an hour we are hungry again.

 Unrefined grains are very hard to get; we have become hooked on cookies, cakes and the commercial loaf.
 Many people have become so accustomed to the industrial diet that they turn up their noses at what the real bread movement is trying to promote; nutritious, tasty slices that will not make us sick.